 Now there was much wringing of hands, for none had ever seen her laid so low, so weakened; now her people wondered and worried if she would ever recover from her wounds.

-When the people wailed aloud, “How, how could this be happening?” the wise ones— the healers, elders, shamans and such that had gathered— looked at the people, exasperated but not without tenderness; “How indeed?
+When the people wailed aloud, “How, how could this be happening?” the wise ones— the healers, elders, shamans and such that had gathered— looked, exasperated, but not without tenderness, at the people; “How indeed?
 She is not indivisible, not if the people do not stand united.”

 “Will she make it?” they asked, “Will she survive?”